The Missouri Breaks: Production

+Brando agreed to accept $1 million for five weeks' work plus 11.3% of gross receipts in excess of $10 million.
+Nicholson agreed to accept $1.25 million for 10 weeks work, plus 10% of the gross receipts in excess of $12.5 million.
+(Nicholson later sued producer Elliott Kastner for unpaid wages.)

-In a May 24, 1976, Time interview, Brando was revealed to have "changed the entire flavor of his character—an Irish-American bounty hunter called 'Robert E. Lee Clayton'—by inventing a deadly hand weapon resembling both a harpoon and a mace that he uses to kill."
+In a May 24, 1976 Time interview, Brando revealed he "changed the entire flavor of his character—an Irish-American bounty hunter called 'Robert E. Lee Clayton'—by inventing a deadly hand weapon resembling both a harpoon and a mace that he uses to kill."
 Brando said "I always wondered why in the history of lethal weapons no one invented that particular one.
 It appealed to me because I used to be very expert at knife throwing."
 Brando broke the monotony of the production by playing childish pranks with rubber spiders and eggs as well as frequently mooning the cast and crew.
 He would interrupt shots with bizarre behavior like biting a chunk out of a frog during a river scene and taking potshots at grasshoppers instead of his firing a gun at co-star Nicholson as scripted.
 Director Penn apparently made no effort to control him.

-The movie was filmed on location in Billings, Montana; Nevada City, Montana; Red Lodge, Montana; and Virginia City, Montana.
-Principal photography began on June 23, 1975.
-Jack Nicholson was the first actor to arrive on location with director Arthur Penn, the cast, and the crew.
-During the second week of filming in Nevada City, intermittent rain showers hit the area, which made the entire cast and crew more bedraggled than the script had depicted.
-More than 80 extras were used for area scenes; most of them were local people and children.
-A narrow-gauge car was lost for a week while en route from Chama, New Mexico to Harrison, Montana, which arrived after being held in Salt Lake City, Utah for interstate transportation permits.
-A scene that required the car was filmed on a trestle, four miles from Harrison on the abandoned Red Bluff Railroad.
-After filming was completed there, the cast and crew went to Virginia City.
-In mid-July, Marlon Brando arrived in Montana to begin filming in Billings on a ranch near the city.

 In August, while filming a scene on the Yellowstone River that required the two main characters on horses to cross the river, one of the horses, named Jug, died in the river.
 The American Humane Association (AHA) investigated.
 When questioned, the film's production executive, Jack Grossberg, said Jug hit a car body with one hoof, had a heart attack, and then died of shock.
 The sheriff came to the conclusion that it was an accident.
 According to a spokesman for the Billings Humane Society, the sheriff's investigation was unsatisfactory.
 Both the National and Billings Humane Societies alleged that Jug drowned after being bound, strapped, and dragged through the water.
 Representatives from both the local and national AHA requested access to the set, but were told by the producers the set was closed to visitors, without exception.
 Harold Melniker of the Hollywood chapter of the AHA stated that the accident would not have occurred if the river bottom had first been checked.